Martha Peterson, CCSE

 Martha Peterson, CHSE, CCSE, graduated from Somatic Systems Institute in 2006.
 She holds a BA in Dance Education from the SUNY, and certification in Massage Therapy from the National Holistic Institute in Oakland, CA. Martha is the founder and CEO of Essential Somatics® and a leader in the field of Somatic Education.

 Martha has over 30 years’ experience working with professionals in the field of dance, bodywork, and somatics.
 She discovered Clinical (Hanna) Somatic Education after suffering chronic hip and knee pain due to injuries after years of dancing professionally; it is the only method that taught her to reverse her hip pain and postural imbalances.
 For Martha, restoring the skill of self-sensing was the key to a life of movement, mastery, and joy.

 Laura M Gates, CHSE, CCSE

 Laura M Gates, CHSE, CCSE, graduated from Somatic Systems Institute in 2007.
-She brings 40 years’ experience as a movement educator to her work and has training in deep tissue body work with Tyr Throne and is an ongoing student of master kinesthetic anatomy teacher, Irene Dowd in New York City.
+She is a former professional dancer and brings 40 years’ experience as a movement educator to her work and has training in deep tissue body work with Tyr Throne and is an ongoing student of master kinesthetic anatomy teacher, Irene Dowd in New York City.
 Laura is based in Averøy, Norway, and also offers services in New York City, USA.

 Regarding her own issues around scoliosis and chronic pain Laura says, “Thomas Hanna’s techniques and system has proven hugely and uniquely helpful to my scoliosis, increasing comfort and mobility, improving alignment, and giving me a ‘somatic medicine kit’ that I use daily.
 I can’t imagine life without Somatics.”